 Apart from being painful, a migraine also causes blurry vision in one eye or both eyes with or without accompanying flashes of light (aura).
 It is the major cause of blurred vision in one eye and headache.

-Symptoms of sudden blurred vision in one eye
+Symptoms of sudden blurred vision

 - Cloudy vision